csaye/flexscript/README.md

 [FizzBuzz.flex](examples/fizzbuzz.flex)

-Prints numbers 1 to 100 (inclusive) to the console, replacing every multiple of 3 with "Fizz", every multiple of 5 with "Buzz", and every multiple of both with "FizzBuzz".
+Prints numbers 1 to 100 (inclusive), replacing every multiple of 3 with "Fizz", every multiple of 5 with "Buzz", and every multiple of both with "FizzBuzz".

 ```cs
 #_MAIN